josdem/hugo/content/techtalk/spring/spring_boot_externalization.md

 categories = ["techtalk","code"]
 +++

-In this example we are going to externalize MySQL database connection using yaml.
+In this example we are going to externalize MySQL database connection using a yaml file.
 In order to get the setup for this example, please refer my previous post [Spring Boot JPA](/techtalk/spring/spring_boot_jpa)

 First we need to create our yml file in ${USER_HOME}/.spring-boot-jpa/application-DEVELOPMENT.yml